Derpius/VisTrace/README.md

 ### Prerequesits
 * CMake 3.20 or newer
 * Ninja
-* clang-cl - MSVC version of Clang to use OpenMP while being ABI compatible with source
+* clang - Clang with MSVC backend to use OpenMP while being ABI compatible with source
-* MSVC standard library available to the linker

 ### First time setup
 1. Clone the repository with the `--recursive` flag to init all submodules